jeremiah-shaulov/tsa/README.md

 ## Module resolution and loading options (LoadOptions)

-You can pass `LoadOptions` to `tsa.createDenoProgram()` that allow to configure the way modules are resolved and loaded.
+You can pass `LoadOptions` to `tsa.createTsaProgram()` that allow to configure the way modules are resolved and loaded.

 ```ts
 type LoadOptions =